amarubhe/sap-build-codejam-prerequisite/readme.md

 ## 3. How to Get Your Subdomain

 - Log in to your BTP cockpit.
-- Navigate to your btp global account.
+- Navigate to your BTP global account.
-- The subdomain is shown in the global account explorer.
+- The global account subdomain is shown in the global account explorer.

 ![Subdomain Screenshot](./assets/global-account-subdomain.png)